actualbudget/docs/docs/contributing/writing-docs.md

 all screenshots taken using the light theme, there are dark elements like the sidebar and particular dropdowns in the GUI.
 Avoid annotating these elements using dark colours.

-Remember that colours are tricky for colourblind people.
+Remember that colours are tricky for colour blind people.

 We suggest using the following colours (RGB values):